hypertrack/sdk-ionic-capacitor/README.md

 requestPermissionsIfNecessary() => Promise<void>
 ```

-Pops up permission request dialog, if permissions weren't granted before or does nothing otherwise.
+Pops up permission request dialog, if permissions weren't granted before or does nothing otherwise (Only for android).

 --------------------